-For three days and nights, members of the Heiltsuk First Nation on British Columbia's central coast have camped inside a federal fisheries office, calling on the department to put a stop to commercial herring fishing in the area.
+For three days and four nights, members of the Heiltsuk Nation on British Columbia's Central Coast have been camped inside a federal fisheries office, calling on the department to put a stop to commercial herring fishing in the area.

 The long-simmering conflict kicked into high gear when Fisheries and Oceans Canada (DFO) abruptly opened herring roe fishing in Spiller Channel on Sunday, March 22—a move one hereditary chief called an "illegal… surprise attack."

 Over the decades, commercial herring fisheries have closed a few times due to population collapse.
 The Central Coast herring fisheries were closed in 2006, then reopened to a 10 percent catch rate in 2013 after some stocks grew back.

 The Heiltsuk maintain herring populations are still recovering and cannot sustain commercial harvest.
 They say the DFO's 10 percent catch rate bends to industry requests and ignores its own scientists.

 Tensions escalated over the weekend, resulting in a full-scale occupation near Bella Bella, BC on Sunday, March 29.
 The Heiltsuk vowed to stop all gillnet herring fishing in "area seven"—a DFO management area that stretches from Hunter to Pooley Island.

 "They've already taken out 689 tons from area seven, and that's enough," said Kelly Brown of the Heiltsuk's integrated resource management department.
 The First Nation has also taken to the water, keeping a close eye on contested areas like Kitasu Bay and Powell Anchorage.